jsalisbury731/reddit_classification/README.md

 ___
 ### [Pipeline Modeling](https://git.generalassemb.ly/jsalisbury731/project_3/blob/master/code/03_pipeline_modeling.ipynb)

-After reading in my data and dropping any unecessary columns, I set my X feature and y target and performed a train-test-split of the data for validation purposes.
+After reading in my data and dropping any unnecessary columns, I set my X feature and y target and performed a train-test-split of the data for validation purposes.
 My baseline accuracy showed a majority of posts being from r/WallStreetBets with 50.41% of posts and r/Investing compromising 49.59% of posts.
 This meant that my model would need to classify posts better than 50.41% accuracy to improve over the baseline model.

 #### Multinomial Naive Bayes